jfaett/Denver21.02.24/Password Reset SOP.md

-To enhance the Standard Operating Procedure (SOP) for resetting a user's Red Hat Enterprise Linux (RHEL) password with specific commands, we will include the necessary terminal commands the operations team should run at each relevant step.
-This detailed guidance ensures that the process is clear and actionable.

 ### Standard Operating Procedure (SOP) for Resetting a User's RHEL Password with Commands

 #### Objective, Scope, Responsibility, and Time Estimates